bnafack/credit_card/README.md

 ## Running and model testing

 * In order to execute this project, ensure that Python 3 is installed on your machine along with all the necessary packages listed in the `requirements.txt` file.
-These packages can be installed by following the provided instructions ` pip install -r requirements. txt`.
+These packages can be installed by following the provided instructions ` pip install -r requirements.txt`.

-* To replicate the experiment, execute the Jupyter Notebook named `credit_fraud_detection.ipynb`.
+* To replicate the experiment, open and run  the Jupyter Notebook named `credit_fraud_detection.ipynb`.

 * For model testing, utilize the final block in the aforementioned notebook.
 Alternatively, from your development environment,  run the command `python prediction.py directory_to_test_dataset`, where `directory_to_test_dataset` is the path to the test dataset (e.g., `python prediction.py dataset/test_dataset.csv`).
 The resulting output will be stored in the `output` folder in CSV format.